 FoodSaver was a client during my time at Barkley.
-During a period, I was the art director of their social media channel on Instagram.
-We had very little budget to work with but a lot of handy and scrappy techniques at our disposal.
+I art directed and executed their social media channel on Instagram.
 I hand-lettered, photographed, food styled and laid out a work for the client.
 We grew their social following on Instagram by 300% in my time working on the brand.

 The look and feel of the brand allowed me to explore hand lettering throughout my time on the project.
 Elements of hand-drawn type were used throughout the images and posts.
 Some of the posts were centered around this lettering.